 Keeping your air conditioner clean is the best way to keep your AC unit running smoothly.
-In addition to ensuring you have cold air at a moments notice, keeping your system clean will also ensure that you avoid breathing in nasty things like pollen, dust mites, and mold spores.
+In addition to ensuring you have cold air at a moments notice, air conditioner maintenance also helps with air quality by keeping your system clean will also ensure that you avoid breathing in nasty things like pollen, dust mites, and mold spores.
 This summer stay healthy and cool by keeping your air conditioner clean!

 If you need to replace or fix your AC unit, contact us today to learn about our air conditioning replacement and AC repair services in Santa Rosa.